 A student who graduates with an average of 3.4 in courses required for the major will receive honors.
 A student with an average of 3.7 in the major courses may submit a senior research thesis.

 A committee of three members of the faculty, including at least one from each department, will evaluate the thesis.
 Students completing distinguished theses will receive high honors.

-Colgate sponsors two study-abroad programs in the natural sciences and mathematics, one at the University of Wales in Cardiff and the other at the University of Wollongovng in Australia.
-See “Off-Campus Study Group Programs”
+Colgate sponsors two study-abroad programs in the natural sciences and mathematics, one at Cardiff University in Wales and the other at the University of Wollongong in Australia.
+See “Off-Campus Study” in Chapter VI.